Chapter 168A: Persons with Disabilities Protection Act.

-1.1 It shall be the policy of the State of North Carolina, its politicalsubdivisions and any other entity who contracts to provide public services including, but not limited to, education, health, social services, recreation or rehabilitation to provide those services in the most integrated setting appropriate to the needs of persons with disabilities.
+The State of North Carolina, its political subdivisions, and any other entity who contracts to provide public services including, but not limited to, education, health, social services, recreation or rehabilitation, will provide those services in the most integrated setting appropriate to the needs of persons with disabilities.

 2.1 Each covered entity shall post a conspicuous notice in public access areas containing the following information;

 2.1.a.
 It is a discriminatory practice for a State department, institution, or agency, or any political subdivision of the State or any person that contracts with the above for the delivery of public services including but not limited to education, health, social services, recreation, and rehabilitation, to refuse to provide reasonable aids and adaptations necessary for a known qualified person with a disability to use or benefit from existing public services operated by such entity; provided that the aids and adaptations do not impose an undue hardship on the entity involved.
 If you wish to request an accommodation or if you feel that you have been denied access to any public service, please contact Dr. Nicolette Campos, Director, at 910-521-6695.

 2.2 The ADA Coordinator is the designated Public Service Access (PSA) Coordinator.